 Why Ovarian Cancer Symptoms are Easily Missed

-Margaret Liotta, DO, specializes in the treatment and research of gynecological cancers, including ovarian, cervical, uterine and vulva cancers.
-Here she answers questions about ovarian cancer.
+Dr. Liotta specializes in the treatment and research of gynecological cancers, including ovarian, cervical, uterine and vulva cancers.
+In this blog, she answers frequently asked questions about ovarian cancer.

 How common is ovarian cancer and who gets it?